SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Adding_Elements/HTTPS_Connection.md

 # HTTP(S) connections

-For HTTP(S) connections, specify the following connection settings:
+For HTTP(S) connections, you can specify the following connection settings while creating or editing an element:

 - **IP address/host**: The polling IP or URL of the destination.